arogi/circuit-web/README.md

 *Prerequisites*

 - The router takes a set of GeoJSON point features and returns an ordered set representing the shortest route to travel to them all and return.
-This implementation uses straightline distance, but we are open to adding street route distance if people want them.
+This implementation uses straightline distance, but we are open to adding street route distance too.
 The demo comes with a few sample data sets, or you can use your own.
-You can quickly make your own at: [https://geojson.io](https://geojson.io).
+You can make your own at: [https://geojson.io](https://geojson.io).

 - Install docker.
 Their webpage has [instructions](https://docs.docker.com/engine/installation/).